 University of Vermont Again a Top Peace Corps College

-“This ranking confirms what we know about our students and alumni: they’re highly dedicated to making the world a better place,” said Tom Sullivan, UVM president.
-“We’re proud of their volunteerism and to be again among the agency’s top-producing universities this year.”
+“Our high ranking on the list of top Peace Corps colleges confirms what we know about UVM students; they are active, service minded, and dedicated to making the world a better place," said Tom Sullivan, UVM president.
+"I’m proud both of their accomplishments and to again be so highly placed on this important list."

 Vermont is the top Peace Corps volunteer-producing state in the nation on a per capita basis.
 Forty-nine residents of the Green Mountain State are currently serving in the Peace Corps.
 In 2014, the Burlington-South Burlington metro area also ranked No. 3 nationally for per-capita production of Peace Corps volunteers, with 15 area residents serving overseas.

 This year’s rankings follow historic reforms to Peace Corps’ application and selection process, led by Hessler-Radelet, that resulted in a 22-year application high for the agency in 2014.
 Applicants will now find a simplified, more personal application process, and can learn more by contacting the Northeast regional recruitment office at firstname.lastname@example.org.